aimtiaz11/customer-api-raml/README.md

 #### 3.1.1 Request pagination

-Due to the high volume of data that can be retrieved by the API which can affect performance, we need to enforce pagination.
+Due to the high volume of data that can be retrieved by the API which can affect performance, we need to enforce pagination which will restrict the amount of data that can be fetched per API call.

+This will help reduce load on the server as the API's consumer base scales up.

 This means that the API client will need to read the pagination attributes such as `pageSize`, `totalPages`, `first` and `last` to determine how many subsequent requests to make to extract the complete collection of the customer resource.

 #### 3.1.2 Conditional requests